 To steal some extra sleeping space, we closed off the entrance to the former “fishing lodge store” on the main floor (now a TV room) and installed a cozy sleeping nook with a bunk bed.
 The nook vanishes behind a sliding barn door — a great feature!

-Before and after: above, the old kitchen with the extended countertop.
-Below, the countertop was removed, opening the flow.
-So as not to lose counter space, we moved the fridge was moved to an adjacent pantry.
-The island includes a freestanding stove on one side, which preserves cabinet space, and seating spots on the other.
+We removed the countertop opening the flow.
+So as not to lose counter space, we moved the fridge to an adjacent pantry.
+The island includes a freestanding stove on one side and seating on the other.

 And another kitchen view, which captures the foyer transformation as well.